Caturiges: Settlements

 Their chief town was known as Eburodunum (modern Embrun), located on a rocky plinth that dominated the Durance river.
 It was an important station on the route between Gaul the Italian Peninsula.
 After the western part of the province of Alpes Cottiae was transferred to the Alpes Maritimae under Diocletian (284–305), Eburodunum replaced Cemenelum as the capital of the Alpes Maritimae.

 Caturigomagus ('market of the Caturiges'; modern Chorges) was a frontier city located on the route to Italy via the Col de Montgenèvre, in the western part of the Caturigian territory near the border between the Regnum Cottii and the Vocontian confederation.
 Probably outshined by the neighbouring Eburodunum and Vappincum (Gap), the city declined in the 4th century AD and was not listed as civitates by the Notitia Galliarum ca. 400.

 History

-According to Pliny, the Caturiges were originally part of the Insubres.
-The presence of a Mars Caturix in another town named Eburodunum (Yverdon-les-Bains, Switzerland), as well as other mentions near Barrois, in the Po Valley, and perhaps in Haute-Savoie, may indicate ancient migrations, although their period and direction remain unknown.
+Origin

+According to Pliny, the Caturiges originated as a group of exiles from the Insubres of northern Italy.

 Other communities that have perished are the Caturiges, an exiled section of the Insubrians...

 — Pliny 1938, Naturalis Historia, 3:125.

+The presence of a cult to Mars Caturix in a town also named Eburodunum (Yverdon-les-Bains, Switzerland) on the southern shore of Lac Neuchâtel of has been noted.
+Further occurrences in the Barrois region (Caturrigis, the ancient name of Bar-le-Duc), and possibly in Haute-Savoie, have been interpreted as traces of ancient migrations, although neither their chronology nor their direction can be determined.

 The Ligurian tribes of the Bagienni and the Veneni seem to derive from a southward migration of the Caturiges.

 The more celebrated of the Ligurian tribes beyond the Alps are the Salluvii, the Deciates, and the Oxubii; on this side of the Alps, the Veneni and the Vagienni, who are derived from the Caturiges.